 The Lab-Corps program is a specialized training curriculum aimed at accelerating the transfer of clean energy technologies from national laboratories into the commercial marketplace.
 The program focuses on establishing a set of proven training methods that will equip DOE laboratory scientists with a better understanding of the commercialization process.

-Eight DOE laboratories were selected to participate in the $2.3 million Lab-Corps pilot program to assemble entrepreneurial teams to identify private sector opportunities for commercializing promising sustainable transportation, renewable power, and energy efficiency technologies.
+Eight DOE laboratories were selected to participate in the $2.3 million Lab-Corps program to assemble entrepreneurial teams to identify private sector opportunities for commercializing promising sustainable transportation, renewable power, and energy efficiency technologies.